The Huguenot Library is currently housed with UCL Special Collections at The National Archives.

 Access and opening times

-You will need to provide the details of the material you wish to see before your visit so that it can be ordered for you.
+The vast majority of the Library’s collection is held on closed access and must be ordered in advance.
+You will therefore need to provide the details of the material you wish to see before your visit so that it can be ordered for you.
+Use our Library catalogues page to search for material.
 If you need any assistance in selecting the items you wish to consult, please contact the Librarian.

 You will be able to request up to 6 books or 6 archive boxes per visit, or a combination of the two (e.g. 2 archive boxes and 4 books).
 Please note that you will not be able to order further material on the day of your visit.
 We may also have to limit access to material which is fragile or contains confidential information.